 This is a unique opportunity for painters, textile and furniture designers, illustrators, practice-based researchers and applied artists who use drawing in their practice.
 The emphasis is on working from observation and the development of new work.

-Applications for the Dumfries House Residency are currently closed, applications will open again in Autumn 2019.
-If you have any questions regarding the residency or your application please contact email@example.com
+Applications for the Dumfries House Residency are currently closed.
+Applications will open again in spring 2020.
+If you have any questions regarding the residency please contact email@example.com

 Dumfries House is set in 2,000 acres of land in East Ayrshire, Scotland and was built between 1754 and 1759 for the 5th Earl of Dumfries.
 It has been described as an 18th century time-capsule due to the fact that the principal rooms and their contents have remained virtually unchanged for 250 years.